FMP0830/itunes-search-browser/README.md

 ### Bug Reports & Feature Requests

-Please use the [issue tracker](https://github.com/FMP0830/itunes-search-browser/issues) to report any bugs or file feature requests
+Please use the [issue tracker](https://github.com/FMP0830/itunes-search-browser/issues) to report any bugs or file feature requests.